Who we are

 Your browser lets you choose whether to accept, not to accept or to be warned before accepting cookies.
 These can be found in the advanced preferences.

-(1) You can ask us to update your personal information by emailing precise details of your request to email@example.com
+(1) You can ask us to update,correct or block your personal information by emailing precise details of your request to email@example.com

 (2) You can ask us not to send you future marketing communications.
 To do this, simply email us at firstname.lastname@example.org.
 Please ensure you include the following information so that we can deal with your request: